migueljh/gourmet-gps-web/README.md

 ## 👋 Welcome to GourmetGPS

-Hello on the other side of the screen, thank you for taking the time to review this challenge.

 This project is made in React v18, Typescript, Redux Toolkit and SASS.

 The information you will see when running this project comes from 2 APIs: